-Additional information may be found at Military Family Resources at the Texas Education Agency.
+Additional information may be found at Military Family Resources at the Texas Education Agency (https://tea.texas.gov/about-tea/other-services/military-family-resources).

 Parental Role in Certain Classroom and School Assignments

 Multiple-Birth Siblings

 State law permits a parent of multiple-birth siblings (e.g., twins, triplets) assigned to the same grade and campus to request in writing that the children be placed in either the same classroom or separate classrooms.